 Toll Brothers (TOL) Expected to Beat Earnings Estimates: Can the Stock Move Higher?

-Toll Brothers (TOL) is expected to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended July 2020.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects Toll Brothers (TOL) to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended July 2020.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate